 Native Ether

-within the Swaplace project.
+This guide provides a step-by-step approach for developers looking to implement the swap mechanism for native Etherswithin the Swaplace project.
 The process involves defining the swap parameters, encoding configurations, and finally creating the swap.

-Check the testsuit for this case
+Check the testsuit for this case here

 When dealing with native Ether in swaps, alongside ERC20, ERC721 and ERC1155 tokens, the key parameters remain similar but with added attention to the Ether value being transferred: